It’s Been 1 Year Since Medicare’s NCD for Carotid Stenting: What Now?

 But Margaret C. Tracci, MD, JD (UVA Health, Charlottesville, VA), noted in the debate that the existence of conflicting society requirements for operators performing CAS “lays open the opportunity not for excellent operators with great standards, but for territorial pushing and shoving, or just dereliction of duty on this front.”

-Tracci is chair of the advocacy council for the Society for Vascular Medicine, which opposed the new NCD.
+Tracci is chair of the advocacy council for the Society for Vascular Surgery, which opposed the new NCD.
 Among the groups’ primary reasons they cited following the CMS decision were quality of care and patient safety concerns, as well as a belief that the move was premature given the pending results of the CREST 2 trial, which is comparing intensive medical therapy alone or in combination with CAS or CEA.

 In the debate, Tracci argued that the evidence of equipoise between CAS and CEA is chiefly composed of “expert operators in very controlled settings” and said strict enrollment criteria may not reflect real-world operators, patients, or outcomes.
 Tracci added that she worries about the NCD opening up “the potential for some pretty bad outcomes as people climb the [CAS] learning curve.”